gnosisguild/zodiac-pilot/README.md

 When the simulator iframe opens any page, we inject the build/inject.js script as a node into the DOM of the Dapp.

 The injected script then runs in the context of the Dapp and injects an [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) compatible API at `window.ethereum`.
-The injected provider forwards all `request` calls to the parent extension page via `window.postMessage` where they are handled with on of our providers.
+The injected provider forwards all `request` calls to the parent extension page via `window.postMessage` where they are recorded and executed in a fork of the connected network.
-We currently offer two kinds of providers, the `WrappingProvider` for synchronously dispatching the transaction as a meta transaction of a Zodiac module function call, and `ForkProvider` for simulating the transaction in a local fork of the connected network and recording it for later batch transmission.

 ### Simulating transaction in a fork

-When the provider we inject into the Dapp iframe receives a transaction request, we record it and simulate the transaction in a fork of the target network, impersonating the Avatar account.
+When the provider we inject into the Dapp iframe receives a transaction request, we record it and simulate the transaction in a fork of the target network, impersonating the Safe.
 That way the app can continue communicating with the fork network, so that a whole session of multiple transactions can be recorded before anything is signed and submitted to the real chain.

 There are two options available for simulating transactions in a fork, [Tenderly](https://tenderly.co) and a [Ganache](https://trufflesuite.com/ganache/) EVM running locally in the browser.